MALTS: Matching After Learning to Stretch: Matching After Learning to Stretch (MALTS)

-A simple example of $\phi$ is the empirical mean, i.e. However, one can choose the estimator to be a weighted mean, linear regression or a non-parametric model like Random Forest.
+A simple example of $\phi$ is the empirical mean, i.e., However, one can choose the estimator to be a weighted mean, linear regression or a non-parametric model like Random Forest.
+Particular choices of $\phi$ can also play a role in bias-adjustment to improve the matching estimator of the ATE as in \cite{abadie2011bias}.